-I’ve come to learn hormones found in dairy products like milk, cheese, yogurt, sour cream, certain non-organic meats like chicken can throw your body off.
+I’ve come to learn hormones found in dairy products like milk, cheese, yogurt, sour cream, certain non-organic meats like chicken can throw your body off and cause inflammation.
 Not only that but so much of our food is laced with soy which can also cause hormonal imbalance.

 After cutting dairy out of my diet I noticed I no longer get cystic acne.
 Hormonal imbalance plays a huge role in cystic acne so it made since that I no longer suffer from it since switching to a plant based diet.
 I also try to limit my intake of processed, white table sugar.

 What I found most interesting is that when I suffered from extreme menstrual cramps not one doctor recommended that I change my diet.
 Their answer to my problem was always birth control and pain meds.
 I find this to be travesty that so many doctors would rather push meds than to get to the root of the problem.